samzipper/website-HEAL/content/join/_index.md

 {{% toc %}}

-# Currently open positions
+# Currently open position: M.S. position (2 years funding) starting August 2023

-**M.S. student, 2 years NASA funding, starting August 2023:** This graduate student will contribute to a NASA-funded effort to develop better within-season yield and water use forecasting tools.
+This M.S. student will contribute to a NASA-funded effort to develop better within-season yield and water use forecasting tools.
 The position will involve data assimilation of near-real-time evapotranspiration data into crop models to improve subseasonal forecast skill, and work with agricultural producers and organizations to better understand water use decision heuristics.
-The project will focus on regions within Kansas, Colorado, and Nebraska.
+The project will focus on northwestern Kansas with potential connections to Colorado and Nebraska.

-**Start date:** Summer/Fall 2022.

 **Required Qualifications:** (i) Bachelor’s degree in a water-related science or engineering discipline, (ii) experience with coding, preferably in python, and (iii) proficiency in oral and written communication in English.